JeanBaptisteWATENBERG/junit5-kubernetes/README.md

  - `WaitRunningStatusStrategy` : Will wait until the Pod swith to "Running" phase (https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/)
  - `WaitLogStrategy` : Will wait for a particular event in the logs (eg. [TestWaitForLog.java](./core/src/test/java/com/github/jeanbaptistewatenberg/TestWaitForLog.java))

+ ### Configuration options

+ You can configure the extension using JVM system properties.
+Available properties are :

+  - kubernetesNamespace : namespace in which you want the extension to deploy the objects
+  - junitKubernetesDebug : print advanced logs about what the extension does, however it will make waiters fails as kubernetes java client `watch` is not compatible with this option
+  - junitKubernetesDisableHttp2 : it will set kubernetes client to use only http 1 instead of 2